erkkah/sslr/README.md

 }
 ```

+> Use `-cfg` to specify configuration file.

+### 3. Run the tool

-Then just run the tool:
+Then just run the tool.
+It will create target tables as needed and do a full sync of
+all configured tables.

 ```console
 $ sslr